Jugend und Tollheit

-Jugend und Tollheit (Youth and Madness) is a German silent film in three acts by Urban Gad from 1912, starring Gad's wife Asta Nielsen.
+Jugend und Tollheit (Youth and Madness) is a German silent film in three acts by Urban Gad from 1913, starring Gad's wife Asta Nielsen and Hans Mierendoff.
 It is one of the director's lost films.

 Plot

 Leutnant Ernst von Prangen picks up his guardian, the manorial administrator Peter von Prangen, at the railway station.
 He puts a good face on the matter: Not only has he accumulated debts that he wants Peter to pay, he also wants Peter to allow him to marry the beautiful but poor teacher's daughter Jesta Müller.
 Peter agrees to pay Ernst's debts; however, he refuses to allow Ernst and Jesta to marry.
 What Ernst and Jesta do not know is that Peter himself is in financial difficulties and his estate is already heavily in debt.
 Back at his estate, Peter is visited by his neighbour Graabe, who wants his bill of exchange of 130,000 marks settled.
 He knows that Peter cannot pay the money and proposes a deal: The bill will be settled if Ernst becomes engaged to Graabe's daughter Sophie.

 Peter tells Ernst about the deal he would like to make, which would help Peter and Ernst in the end.
 Ernst is also in a quandary, as he owes a lot to his guardian.
 It is Jesta who is prepared to fight.
 With the help of her brother and her father's wig, she transforms herself into a young man and thus accompanies her lover on the journey.
 Ernst, in turn, is not allowed to reveal Jesta's prank and introduces her to her father's estate as his friend "Burdock", a student.
 All sorts of complications ensue, mainly due to Jesta's need to keep her identity a secret and her difficulties in properly appearing as a man.
 She fails at skat, has to drink grog and smoke cigars and is supposed to share a bedroom with Ernst, whereupon she takes refuge in Peter's study with a pillow and spends the night there.
 Further embarrassments follow the next day as well: Jesta is forced to ride a horse and barely escapes a wig cut at the barber's, but has to be shaved.
 At the estate, Jesta again tries to spend every minute with Ernst, while Peter and Graabe try to let Ernst and Sophie spend undisturbed time together.
 Peter and Graabe try to persuade her to go swimming with the men, but Jesta is able to escape in time and also prevent an intimate scene between Ernst and Sophie at the last second.
 Old Graabe is so incensed by this that he gives Sophie the bill for 130,000 marks to use.
 Of necessity, Peter and Ernst agree to Ernst's engagement to Sophie, which is to be announced at a garden party the very next Sunday.